 The MetaMatrix (Carley and Hill 2001; Carley 1999b; Carley 2002; Carley 2003; Carley and Ren 2001; Carley, Ren and Krackhardt 2000; Krackhardt and Carley 1998) is a theoretical framework for representing the various network relations of an organizational system.
-This framework is important to this study of risk because it allows for the definition, measurement and analysis of the organizational nodes and relational ties across various organizational networks.
+This framework is important to the study of risk because it allows for the definition, measurement and analysis of the various organizational parts (nodes) and interactions (relational ties).
 In the MetaMatrix framework, organizations are defined by a set of networks under five classifications: personnel, knowledge, resources, tasks and organizations.

 Multi-agent network models allow for the representation of individual cognitive agents who can take action, learn and alter the network - organizational adaptation.
-Based on well-known social and cognitive processes that influence the agent interactions, agents will go through the process of action, learning and network alteration to produce emergent behavior.
+Based on well-known social and cognitive processes that influence interactions, agents will go through the process of action, learning and network alteration to produce emergent behavior.
 Emergent behavior that, under certain conditions, can result in communication breakdown, structural disintegration and practical drift.